PanocularAI/symphony-learn/README.md

 ### Launch the decentralized training
-Here we explain a sample training of a llama3 model on two different islands in a decentralized way.
+Here we explain a sample training of a llama3 model on two different Nvidia islands in a decentralized way.
-For a more detailed explanation, please refer to [Launching Training](docs/distributed.md).
+For a more detailed explanation and required arguments to support fully heterogenous training (different number of gpus and vendors), please refer to [Launching Training](docs/distributed.md).

 You need to execute the following three commands in different shell sessions: